Updated October 2023

 SSL certificates (also known as HTTPS) are a secure encryption allowing your website to send information with the added safety of it not being hacked.

-Google confirmed that security is a ranking signal a while ago, as it's always been critical for websites that accept online payments and for anyone storing sensitive information, like medical facilities.
+Back in 2014, Google announced that security is a ranking signal, as it was already critical for websites that accept online payments and for anyone storing sensitive information, like medical facilities.

 - HTTP pages will be marked with "Not Secure" in the URL bar if: